Musab-Nazir/dotfiles/README.md

 ```
  lua require("config")
 ```
-This will load the lua config for a bunch of the plugins and install/configure typescript + clojure language servers
+This will load the lua config for a bunch of the plugins and configure the clojure language server